Sports bra: Levels of control

 Some female athletes are concerned that a sports bra may interfere with breathing, but even though increased pressure on the rib cage has been demonstrated, no significant effect on breathing can be shown.

 Benefits

 All of the women in the United Kingdom's 2020 Olympic team were fitted with custom bras to deliver comfort and benefit.
 Research by Joanna Wakefield-Scurr indicates that an ill-fitting bra can shorten an athlete's stride by 4 cm.
 A survey found that about a quarter of women athletes suffer breast pain.
 Women rowers were offered different designs to runners because the latter suffered higher impacts and this necessitated individual support for each breast.
 In the case of competitive shooters the purpose can just be to keep them out of the way.
 Lorraine Lambert had a special design because she is a competitive shooter.
 She has to avoid her breasts touching her gun which could result in disqualification.

 Recognition

-Lisa Lindahl, Hinda Miller (formerly Hinda Schreiber), and Polly Smith were inducted into the National Inventors Hall of Fame in 2022 for their patented sports bra.
+Lisa Lindahl, Hinda Miller (née Schreiber), and Polly Smith were inducted into the National Inventors Hall of Fame in 2022 for their patented sports bra.